pTheDevoted/Trithes/README.md

 ---

-# 🛠️ Installation And Usage
+# ðŸ› ï¸ Installation And Usage
 > [!NOTE]
 > For the installation to work, you must have git installed previously.
 ```